bbc/bbc-vamp-plugins/README.md

 plugin format](http://vamp-plugins.org) by BBC Research and Development.

 Below is a list of plugins and their outputs.
-Detailed information about each of the features and the algorithms used is available in the full documentation (see below).
+Detailed information about each of the features and the algorithms used is contained in the full documentation, which is available to download from the [releases page](https://github.com/bbcrd/bbc-vamp-plugins/releases).

 ##### Energy
 1. RMS energy